 What is The Gangaur Festival & Why Does it Matter?

+Gangaur festival of Rajasthan is dedicated to Goddess Gauri (Parvati), the symbol of love, devotion and marital happiness.
+The word “Gan” refers to Lord Shiva, and “Gaur” refers to Gauri.
+Together, they represent divine companionship.
 Married women pray for the long life and well-being of their husbands.
 Unmarried girls pray for a caring and loving partner.
 Beyond marriage, the festival also celebrates womanhood, strength, and the arrival of spring.
 If you are wondering Gangaur festival which state celebrates it grandly, the answer is Rajasthan.
 Although small celebrations happen in parts of Madhya Pradesh and Gujarat, Rajasthan hosts the most elaborate and royal processions.

 The joyful Rajasthani celebration of Gangaur falls in the month of Chaitra.
 It is the first month in the Hindu calendar (usually March or April).
 It starts just after the colourful Holi celebration.

-How Gangaur Festival is Celebrated?
+How Gangaur Is Celebrated?

+The celebrations continue for sixteen days.
+Every morning, women gather in groups, sing traditional folk songs and offer flowers, sweets and water to the idols of Shiva and Gauri.
 Clay or wooden idols are beautifully dressed in traditional Rajasthani clothes.
-On the final day of the Gangaur festival of Rajasthan, these idols are taken out in colourful processions with music, dancers and decorated animals.
+On the final day of Gangaur festival of Rajasthan, these idols are taken out in colourful processions with music, dancers and decorated animals.
 The idols are then immersed in water, marking the farewell of Goddess Gauri until the next year.

 Best Places to Experience Gangaur Festival in Rajasthan

-Jaipur- The Royal Gangaur Procession
+- Jaipur- The Royal Gangaur Procession

 Jaipur hosts the most famous Gangaur procession in Rajasthan.
 The event begins at the City Palace and moves through the old walled city.
 The streets are filled with tourists, locals, musicians and dancers.